Are you new to blogging?

-When you leave a comment on another blog, other visitors will read and see it and may then come and visit your blog.
+When you comment on another blog, other visitors will read and see it and may come and visit your blog.
 However, ensure your comments are always relevant to the post and prove that you have read it.

-Comments of at least ten words or two sentences long go a long way in showing that you enjoy interacting with other bloggers and your audience.
+Comments of at least ten words or two sentences long show that you enjoy interacting with other bloggers and your audience.

-Don’t overload comments with emojis, as they can come over as spammy.
+Don’t overload comments with emojis, as they can appear spammy.
 Using emojis in blog posts is also considered a bad habit that can affect your blog’s ranking with SEOs like Google and Bing.

 Avoid leaving lazy comments such as ‘Great Post.’
 These types of comments add no value whatsoever.